Security Audit

 Phone malware can do many things, including the ever-popular cryptocurrency mining, which can turn your phone into a pocket-sized hand warmer and slow it to a crawl.

 It's best to keep your apps to a minimal number.
-Delete apps that you don't use at least once a month, and don't download new apps that have only comparatively few reviews, even if those reviews are good.
+Delete apps that you don't use at least once a month, and don't download new apps that have comparatively few reviews, even if those reviews are good.
 This is especially true on Android because Google Play simply isn't as careful or extensive with vetting new apps.
 I'm always reading about some new Android malware.
 Apple, too, but not nearly as often.

 You can always download the app again if you need it.